 Introduction

-The Information Services Office (ISO) at the National Institute of Standards and Technology (NIST) has been actively developing productive customer relationships with the NIST Laboratory programs over the last 18 years.
-In the 1998 strategic planning efforts, ISO laid the groundwork to work with the NIST research community to plan, develop, and deliver services that facilitated and added value to the dissemination of NIST research results.
+The Information Services Office (ISO) at the National Institute of Standards and Technology (NIST) has been actively developing customer relationships with the NIST Laboratory programs over the last 18 years.
+Beginning with the 1998 strategic planning efforts, ISO laid the foundation to work with the NIST research community to plan, develop, and deliver services that facilitated and added value to the dissemination of NIST research results.
 By 2015, ISO’s strategic plan identified specific objectives and actions for collaborating and partnering with NIST researchers.
-In the intervening years, ISO took incremental, strategic steps to expand outreach, build on established relationships, and become skilled in new areas, such as data management and data visualization.
+This change in language reflects the recognition that some types of interactions are not easily squeezed into the category of service and need to be thought of more in terms of research or experimentation.
+During the years between the two strategic plans ISO took incremental, steps to expand outreach, build on established relationships, and become skilled in new areas, such as data management and data visualization.

 ISO attributes its successful and productive relationships with NIST researchers to several factors: